Avexiis/BroadcastBot/README.md

 ## How it works
 When the /broadcast command is issued, the bot shows a modal to collect the title and description for the embed message.
 Once the embed is created, the bot shows a dropdown menu to select the servers to broadcast the message to.
 Upon confirmation, the bot sends the embed message to the selected servers using the stored webhooks.

 Discord limits the number of total simultaneous webhooks to 25 per interaction.
-To notify more than 25 servers, you wil have to run the broadcast command multiple times.
+To notify more than 25 servers, you will have to run the broadcast command multiple times.